saulleyva/Sat2DEM/README.md

-# Sat2DEM: Digital Elevation Model Generation from Satellite Imagery
+# Sat2DEM: Satellite-Based Digital Elevation Model Generation Using Attention Mechanisms and Gradient-Based Loss Optimizations

+## Introduction

 Sat2DEM is a deep learning framework for generating Digital Elevation Models (DEMs) from satellite imagery.
-This project integrates advanced attention mechanisms and novel normalization strategies to improve DEM generation performance. **The code in this repository** was initially developed as part of a master’s thesis (TFM), but it is designed to be easily extended or adapted for research and application in geospatial analysis.
+The code in this repository was developed as part of the research presented in the paper: *"Satellite-Based Digital Elevation Model Generation Using Attention Mechanisms and Gradient-Based Loss Optimizations"* by Leyva, Ortega, and Moura (2024).
+It is designed to be easily extended or adapted for research and applications in geospatial analysis.

 ---